saireddy612/5G-NR-KPI-Basics/README.md

 ### Key Takeaway

-Downlink throughput behavior across cell regions reflects a shift from coverage-enabled performance to interference- and reliability-limited performance.
+Downlink throughput behaviour across cell regions reflects a shift from coverage-enabled performance to interference- and reliability-limited performance.
 RSRP provides location context, but SINR and BLER determine whether higher MCS can be sustained, ultimately defining achievable throughput.